Hemachandranhj/CallForCodeUI/README.md

 ### What's the problem?

 During pandemic, there are many elderly/vulnerable people who need help.
-There are many volunteers who are ready to help but they dont whom to help
+There are many volunteers who are ready to help but they don't know whom to help.

 ### How can technology help?